usnistgov/macos_security/README.md

 - DISA STIG (macOS, iOS, and visionOS)
 - iOS Indigo
 - NLMAPGOV (Base and Plus, macOS and iOS)
-- HICP — Health Industry Cybersecurity Practices (Large Organizations)
+- HICP — Health Industry Cybersecurity Practices (Large Organizations, macOS)

 Don't see your framework listed?
 Reach out through the [contributor guidance](CONTRIBUTING.md) or the [project website](http://pages.nist.gov/macos_security/) to find out how we can get it included.